High-performance Use Cases of LPVR & Varjo Headsets

 – Varjo XR-3 at Hyundai Design Center with optical markers attached.
 Image credit: Hyundai

-For the Korean automotive company Hyundai Motor Corporation, we created a large, location-based virtual reality installation at their research and development center in Namyang, Korea.
+For the Korean automotive company Hyundai Motor Company, we created a large, location-based virtual reality installation at their research and development center in Namyang, Korea.
 The system is used to showcase, amend and modify prototype and production-ready automobile designs.

 This application uses optical outside-in tracking and LP-RESEARCH’s LPVR-CAD solution to track up to 20 users wearing head-mounted displays.
 While LPVR allows a mix of different headset types to operate in the same tracking volume, the Varjo XR-3 gives the most outstanding performance to inspect objects in high resolution and great detail.
 Additionally to an HMD, users carry hand controllers for a total of more than 40 tracked objects in a space close to 400 sqm.